De Sitter vacua -- when are `subleading corrections' really subleading?: Dangerous corrections?

 \subsection{Curvature corrections in the conifold region}

-Since the radius of the $S^3$ at the tip of the conifold is $R^2_{S^3} \sim (g_s M)\alpha'$, one expects $\alpha'$ curvature corrections suppressed by $(g_s M)^{-1}$.
-E.g. the $R^2$ corrections to the DBI action of the $\antiD$-brane in the warped deformed conifold background correct the brane tension with a term suppressed by $(g_s M)^{-2}$ \cite{Junghans:2022exo}.\footnote{These correspond to the $(\alpha')^2$ curvature corrections to the brane action studied in \cite{Hebecker:2022zme} that lower the tension of the brane and provide an alternative for warped throats.} In practice, this corresponds to the redefinition
+Since the radius of the $S^3$ at the tip of the conifold is $R^2_{S^3}\sim (2\pi)^2\V^{1/3}\zeta^{2/3} \alpha'$, one expects $\alpha'$ curvature corrections to be suppressed by $((2\pi)^2\V^{1/3}\zeta^{2/3})^{-1}$, in contrast with the strongly-warped suppression by $(g_sM)^{-1}$.
+E.g. the $R^2$ corrections to the DBI action of the $\antiD$-brane in the warped deformed conifold background correct the brane tension\footnote{These $(\alpha')^2$ curvature corrections to the brane action were studied in \cite{Hebecker:2022zme,Schreyer:2022len} and found to lower the tension of the brane, providing an alternative for warped throats.} {with a term suppressed by $((2\pi)^2\V^{1/3}\zeta^{2/3})^{-2}$}.
+In practice, this corresponds to the redefinition

-which is easily incorporated in both the potential and the solutions.
-Although the weakly-warped solutions do not require large $M$ and would hence prefer smaller values of $M$ (e.g. by also taking into account the Tadpole Conjecture \cite{tadpoleProblem}), they still require the supergravity approximation to be under control near the tip of the conifold, which is controlled by the radius of the $S^3$ at the tip $R^2_{S^3}\gg \alpha'$ --- this means that even though the flux number $M$ is in general lower in the weakly-warped case, it must still be large enough to make $g_s M\gg 1$ and keep this correction term suppressed in the brane action.